michalkonecny/polypaver/bits/about.md

 ### Under the hood:

-  * Multi-variate correctly rounded polynomial interval arithmetic for automatically reducing dependency effects
+  * PolyPaver relies on a multi-variate correctly rounded function interval arithmetic
-  * Uses (a version of) the [AERN library](https://code.google.com/p/aern/)
+  * It currently uses (a version of) the polynomial interval arithmetic from the [AERN library](https://code.google.com/p/aern/)

 ### Origin: